Robot as Human

 • Has the same four waveforms as the main oscillators (saw can be either upward or downward), plus white noise and brown noise

-• Thirteen modulation targets (volume, pitch, balance, etc.)
+• Eight modulation targets (volume, pitch, balance, etc.) with each able to be separately toggled on or off

 • Waveform shaping